 I used up a few cups of the oats, plus a bit of cinnamon, brown sugar, and a few stray Craisins.
 I also added a dash of salt to each bag (the recipe doesn't call for it).

 I think it turned out pretty well.
-You have to experiment a bit with the amount of boiling water you add, as it's easy to get it too thin (and then it's hard to eat).
+You have to experiment a bit with the amount of boiling water you add, as it's easy to get it too thin (you don't want gruel).
 If you don't feel like the oats are "cooked" enough by just adding hot water, you can try microwaving them instead.
 (That is, add the mix and water to your cereal bowl and microwave, not nuke it in the bag.)

 And it's definitely an easy breakfast option when you're not up to much more than groping for the spoons and the jar of coffee.